Do you want your own version of IndiKit?

 Awareness of Promoted Adaptation Measures

-% of [specify the target group] aware of the promoted adaptation measures
+% of [specify target group] who are aware of the promoted adaptation measures

 The indicator assesses the proportion of target group members (such as farmers) who are aware of the promoted climate change adaptation measures, such as using drought-tolerant or fast maturing seed varieties; maximizing water capture and storage; or participating in an early warning system.
 Such data helps you design the focus of your promotion activities and evaluate their effectiveness and reach.